DanielGeek/blockchain_projects/26-foundry-defi-stablecoin/README.md

 1. What are our invariants/properties?

 ### help full commands
-`forge test --match-test invariant_protocolMustHaveMoreValueThanTotalSupply -vvvv`
+`forge test --match-test invariant_protocolMustHaveMoreValueThanTotalSupply -vv`